-3.1 All yachts participating in a Beneteau First 36.7 North American Class Events (def: a North American or Regional Championship, a NOOD Regatta, or specified regional regattas) shall submit Appendix A: BENETEAU FIRST 36.7 ONE DESIGN RACING CERTIFICATION FORM, to a class representative prior to or at the event.
-Appendix A is also the official form for an Owner to register their overall crew weight for local one design races and/or regattas.
-Appendix A shall also be submitted at other one design events where it is required by the Notice of Race or the Local Fleet.

-3.2 An Owner may be a sole owner, or one of two, three or four joint owners that share meaningful ownership in the purchase of the complete yacht and the cost of its operations.
-The Owner(s) is/are recognized as the purchaser or Obligee of the title, and must be listed as such on the state-issued title or Coast Guard Documentation to be considered a valid owner.
-Owners shall be considered Full Class Members, as defined in 3.3.

-3.3 An Owner(s) shall comply with all Class Rules, and shall pay annual National and any local fleet dues if they intend to race under One-Design rules.
-Family, crew, or other individuals supporting the Class Association by paying annual dues shall be considered Associate Members.

-3.4 Only an Owner, as described in 3.2, is eligible to Charter or Use, Drive/Helm, or enter a Beneteau 36.7 in Beneteau 36.7 North American Class Events - unless an exception is specifically approved by the Executive Committee in advance of the event.
+- 3.1 All yachts participating in any Beneteau First 36.7 North American Class Events that are One Design races (def.
+North American Championship, NOOD Regattas, and all regional or local regattas where the First 36.7 class has a class start or designated section) shall submit Appendix A: BENETEAU FIRST 36.7 ONE DESIGN RACING CERTIFICATION FORM to a class representative prior to or at the event.
+The Appendix A form shall also be submitted at other one-design events where it is required by the Notice of Race or the Local Fleet rules. - 3.2 An Owner shall be a sole owner, or one of two, three or four joint owners that share meaningful ownership in the purchase of the complete yacht and the cost of its operations.
+The Owner(s) is/are recognized as the purchaser or Obligee of the title, and must be listed as such on the state-issued title or Coast Guard Documentation to be considered a valid owner. - 3.3 Owners shall be considered Full Class Members.
+Owner(s) also shall comply with all Class Rules and shall pay annual National and any local fleet dues if they intend to race under One-Design rules.
+A boat with multiple owners shall have each owner register as a Full Class Member.
+Family, crew, or other individuals supporting the Class Association by paying annual dues shall be considered Associate Members. - 3.4 Only an Owner, as described in 3.2, is eligible to Charter or Use, Drive/Helm, or enter a Beneteau 36.7 in Beneteau 36.7 North American Class Events unless an exception is specifically approved by the Executive Committee in advance of the event.
 All such requests must be made no less than 14 days in advance of the start of the event.